valentincostea180/space_invaders_game/README.md

+## 🕹️ MATLAB 2D Arcade Shooter

-Designed and implemented a 2D arcade-style shooter game in MATLAB, inspired by classic "Space Invaders" gameplay.
-The project demonstrates proficiency in event-driven programming, graphical user interface (GUI) design, and real-time game logic handling.
+A 2D arcade-style shooter game implemented in MATLAB, inspired by the classic Space Invaders.
+This project showcases event-driven programming, GUI design, and real-time game logic.

-Created a custom game window and interactive UI using MATLAB’s figure and axes functions.

-Developed real-time game mechanics including player movement, shooting mechanics, and enemy behavior using timers and keyboard event callbacks.

-Designed dynamic background elements (e.g., randomized starfield) and modular components such as enemy wave generation, collision detection, and score tracking.

-Managed game state transitions (win/loss conditions, score updates) and resource cleanup to ensure stable execution.

-Applied structured, object-like logic using nested functions to encapsulate game functionality and maintain code clarity.
+### 🎮 Features
+Player-controlled spaceship with movement and shooting mechanics Waves of enemies with dynamic behaviors
+Collision detection and score tracking
+Dynamic starfield background for a classic arcade feel Win/loss state management with proper game cleanup Modular and structured code using nested functions for clarity

+### 🛠️ Implementation Highlights
+Custom Game Window & GUI: Used MATLAB figure and axes for interactive graphics Event-driven Programming: Handled keyboard input and timed updates with callbacks and timer objects Game Mechanics: Real-time enemy spawning, projectile handling, and collision detection Dynamic Components: Modularized enemy waves, scoring, and background animations Code Organization: Nested functions emulate object-like behavior for maintainability

+### 📌 Usage
+Open game.m (or your main MATLAB file)
+Run the script
+Control the player ship with arrow keys and spacebar Destroy enemies to increase score while avoiding enemy fire

+### 🔧 Skills Demonstrated
+Event-driven GUI programming in MATLAB
+Real-time game loop implementation
+Modular code design with nested functions
+Graphical visualization and animations